• Skip to main content

 Speechless book cover

-by Adam P. Schmitt
+Speechless by Adam P. Schmitt

-Amazon | Indiebound
+Find it: Amazon | Bookshop

 Jimmy is tasked with giving a eulogy for his 13-year-old cousin.
 As he wades through his memories of Patrick, Jimmy has a hard time coming up with good memories of his cousin who always seemed to cause trouble wherever he went.
-However, as Jimmy processes his memories both he and the reader come to understand that Patrick had an undiagnosed mental illness.
+However, as Jimmy processes his memories, both he and the reader come to understand that Patrick had an undiagnosed mental illness.
 Although the topic is serious, I think this is an excellent book for parents to use to discuss how what we witness may not actually be the whole story.
-A very moving and hard-to-put-down book.
+A moving and hard-to-put-down book.

-The Season of Styx Malone
+The Season of Styx Malone book cover.

-by Kekla Magoon
+The Season of Styx Malone by Kekla Magoon

-Amazon | Indiebound
+Find it: Amazon | Bookshop

-The Inquisitor’s Tale
+The Inquisitor's Tale book cover.

-by Adam Gidwitz
+The Inquisitor's Tale by Adam Gidwitz

-Amazon | Indiebound
+Find it: Amazon | Bookshop

 Multiple narrators describe the adventures of several children and their (potentially) holy dog.
 This book is an amazing mix of morality tale and puzzling mystery.
-Jeanne with her psychic visions, Willian, a biracial Muslim monk with superhuman skills, and Jacob, a Jewish fleeing his destroyed village who has healing powers come together for an adventure that enriches their lives, as well as the lives of the readers.
+Jeanne with her psychic visions, Willian, a biracial Muslim monk with superhuman skills, and Jacob, a Jewish fleeing his destroyed village who has healing powers, come together for an adventure that enriches their lives, as well as the lives of the readers.

-Brown Girl Dreaming
+Brown Girl Dreaming book cover.

-Brown Girl Dreaming
+Brown Girl Dreaming by Jacqueline Woodson

-Amazon | Indiebound
+Find it: Amazon | Bookshop

 Scandalous Sisterhood book cover

-The Scandalous Sisterhood of Prickwillow Place
+The Scandalous Sisterhood of Prickwillow Place by Julie Berry

-Amazon | Indiebound
+Find it: Amazon | Bookshop

 I loved this splendidly wicked book.
 I listened to the audiobook narration of this twist on the Victorian boarding school mystery novel, and it was glorious.
-I didn’t know what to expect and when in the first few pages, the headmistress and her brother drop dead from poison, and the girls subsequently decide to bury them instead of report it, I thought, “how macabre!”
-The girls, who have wonderful monikers like “Smooth Kitty”, “Disgraceful Mary Jane”, and “Stout Alice” decide to try and convince everyone that their headmistress is still alive so they can avoid being sent home.
+I didn't know what to expect and when in the first few pages, the headmistress and her brother drop dead from poison, and the girls subsequently decide to bury them instead of report it.
+I thought, "how macabre!"
+The girls, who have wonderful monikers like "Smooth Kitty", "Disgraceful Mary Jane", and "Stout Alice," decide to try and convince everyone that their headmistress is still alive so they can avoid being sent home.
 Author Berry is a smart, clever storyteller with a sharp wit.

 « Indoor Activities for 5-10 Year Olds (with Cheat Sheet!)